enricosada/thor-2019-workshop/docs/consoleapp.md

 This is the entrypoint of the of the program, the `main` and the args passed to the console app

-When ionide is started, make the `F# PROJECT EXPLORER` visible on bottom-left corner of code.
+When ionide is started, it make the `F# PROJECT EXPLORER` visible on the left panels.
 This contains the projects loaded

 ![project explorer]({{ site.baseurl }}/assets/ionide_project_explorer.png)